ssec/sift/README.md

 The downloaded DMG file can be extracted opened by double clicking on it.
 The available `.app` should then be moved to the appropriate `Applications` folder.
-Double clicking the `.app` icon from `Applications` will execute SIFT.
+Due to Apple developer application signing limitations, the `.app` must first be opened by right clicking and clicking "Open".
+After SIFT is opened for the first time double clicking the `.app` icon from `Applications` will execute SIFT as usual.

 ### Installing with Conda